-Before 07H .0104 was repealed (08/01/2022), all oceanfront property owners who could not meet the current setback requirement defined in 15A NCAC 07H .0306 had an option that could potentially permit a new structure no greater than 2,000 sqft to be constructed.
-These amendments effectively serve to merge two rules (07H.
-0104 and 07H .0309(b)) while eliminating any confusion associated with interpretation of rules and how they are applied.
+Before 07H .0104 was repealed (08/01/2022), all oceanfront property owners who could not meet the current setback requirement defined in 15A NCAC 07H .0306 had an option that could potentially permit a new structure no greater than 2,000 ft2 to be constructed.
+These amendments effectively serve to merge two rules (07H .0104 and 07H .0309(b)) while eliminating any confusion associated with interpretation of rules and how they are applied.

-- 1. Proposed Amendments to 15A NCAC 07H .0309(b): - a.
+1. Proposed Amendments to 15A NCAC 07H .0309(b):

+- a.
 "Ocean Hazard Area" is the formal name of the Area of Environmental Concern (AEC) where these rules apply but replaces the word "oceanfront" for clarification purposes only. - b.
 Amendment removes the "June 1, 1979" date condition.
-As the rule is currently written, only lots created before June 1, 1979 can utilize this exception if needed.
-Before the repealed of 07H .0104 lots created after June 1, 1979 were addressed.
+As the rule is currently written, only property owners of lots created before June 1, 1979 could utilize this exception if needed.
+Before the repeal of 07H .0104, owners of lots created after June 1, 1979 had an option when they could not meet the current setback requirements.
 By removing the date condition, any property owner could utilize this exception regardless of when their lot was platted. - c.
 07H .0309 defines exceptions to use standards within the Ocean Hazard Area.
-These amendments include the phrase "the structure shall be permitted seaward of the applicable setback line" for clarity purposes. - 2.
-Proposed Amendments to 15A NCAC 07H .0309(b)(4)(B): - a.
-Amendments remove the 1,000 square feet footprint condition.
-The CRC determined it is not needed since they are retaining the overall structure size limit to no greater than 2,000 square feet. - 3.
+These amendments include the phrase "the structure shall be permitted seaward of the applicable setback line" for clarity purposes.

+- 2. Proposed Amendments to 15A NCAC 07H .0309(b)(4)(B): - a.
+Amendments remove the 1,000 ft2 footprint condition and increases the size limitation from 2,000 to no greater than 2,500 ft2. - 3.
 Proposed Amendments to 15A NCAC 07H .0309(e): - a.
 Changes "small scale" to "small-scale" for rule grammatical consistency.
 Change does not affect its meaning or application.